Is livestock destroying the planet?

 This effect is so powerful that when smallpox hit, in the 16th century, the native farming populations of what is now the southern US and northern Mexico, around 90% of the population died.
 Their croplands were abandoned, turned back to grasslands and the bison moved back in.
 The increase in carbon absorption of this tragic event was so strong that the Greenland ice core data indicates a measurable global reduction in atmospheric CO2, an effect that lasted for over a century.

 In the last few weeks (May 1st, 2019) a study was published by Quantis, an international research firm contracted by General Mills and a regenerative farm called White Oak Pastures.
-In that study, the Life Cycle Assessment (LCA) on beef raised using Holistically Planned Grazing demonstrated net CO2 emissions of -3.5kg of atmospheric carbon per kg of beef produced.
-This means they stored 3.5kg of carbon (12.8kg of CO2) in the soil for every kg of beef produced.
-Compare this with ‘Beyond Burger’ whose own LCA demonstrated a net emission of 4kg of carbon (14.7kg CO2) per kg of product.
+In that study, the Life Cycle Assessment (LCA) on beef raised using Holistically Planned Grazing demonstrated net CO2 emissions of -3.5kg of CO2 equivalent per kg of beef produced.
+This means they stored the equivalent of 3.5kg CO2 in the soil for every kg of beef produced.
+Compare this with ‘Beyond Burger’ whose own LCA demonstrated a net emission of 4kg of CO2 per kg of product.
 The beef is a carbon negative and the plant-based meat is carbon positive.